What can I do with my iPad?

 Now, I don’t own an iPad myself.
 However, I do own an iPhone and I build iPhone apps for a living, so you could be forgiven for assuming that makes me an authority on the best on offer in the App Store.

 Truth be told, when faced with the task of making recommendations, I had a few ideas, but many of the apps listed below are ones I dug up in the course of a little research.
-I’d be curious to hear what apps you can’t live without in the comments.
+I’d be curious to hear what apps you can’t live without.

 - TED – This app is the primary reason I would consider buying an iPad.
 If you love TED talks, there is no better way to consume them.